pranavdhawale/car-rental/README.md

-<h2>Vehicle Rental System - Microservices and Architecture Project </h2>
+<h1>Vehicle Rental System - Microservices and Architecture Project</h1>

 This project is a microservices-based Vehicle Rental System developed using Spring Boot and Spring Cloud OpenFeign.
 It consists of six microservices:

-#Rental Service:# Handles car rentals for users, checking availability with Inventory Service and processing payments with Payment Service.
+Rental Service: Handles car rentals for users, checking availability with Inventory Service and processing payments with Payment Service.

-# Payment Service:  Manages rental payments, verifying and processing transactions.
+Payment Service:  Manages rental payments, verifying and processing transactions.

 Maintenance Service: Admin service for scheduling maintenance, updating Inventory and Filter services accordingly.